SeisSCOPED/HPS/book/softhardware/index.md

 National HPC resources require specific request for allocation.
 Requests are typically done using [ACCESS](https://allocations.access-ci.org/) or [TACC](https://www.tacc.utexas.edu/).

-HPC can deploy virtual cloud systems to allow horizontal scaling and cloudstore-like file systems {cite:p}`.`.
+HPC can deploy virtual cloud systems to allow horizontal scaling and cloudstore-like file systems.

 One typically 1) chooses the HPC resource, and then 2) moves the data there for the computing workflow.